 Profit & Loss Report

 The Profit & Loss report compares all of your business's revenue to your business's expenses for the year and calculates the resulting net profit or loss for your business.
-Harpoon's Profit & Loss report even breaks down your profit and loss by month which is handy for seeing the high-level "ups and downs" your business experienced throughout the year.
+Harpoon's Profit & Loss report provides both Accrual & Cash based views, and even breaks down your profit and loss by month which is handy for seeing the high-level "ups and downs" your business experienced throughout the year.

 The IRS expects you to keep detailed logs of your business's expenses.
 Every penny spent on something essential to running your business (as long as it falls within the IRS categories of deductible expenses) can be subtracted from your income to determine your taxable income liability.
 Harpoon's Expense Report provides a line item documentation of your recorded expenses with totals for each expense category for the year.
 Your accountant can use this report to help lower your overall tax burden.
 You're also responsible for documenting your expense receipts, either physically or digitally, which will be needed as proof of purchase in the event of an audit.
 Harpoon's expense tracking system allows you to attach images of receipts to your expense transactions so everything stays nicely organized.
 Our article, Tax Deductible Expenses for Freelancers & Small Businesses is a great resource for understanding the ins and outs of expense tracking.